ericksoen/opentelemetry-examples/README.md

 ## Deployment

-Before you deploy any application infrastructure, you first need to create the images (Gateway, Agent, and Application) and package (Lambda) that the infrastructure depends on.

-Creating the images and packages can be executed in any sequence, but the recommendation is to follow the same order used to deploy the infrastructure:

-1. OpenTelemetry Agent Collector image
-1. Build Application
-   +  Note: this currently excludes the application build process for the EC2 service endpoint, which is packaged during the infrastructure deployment as S3 objects and then installed as part of application bootstrapping

-Once you have created the necessary images and packages, deploy the infrastructure components in the recommend sequence.
-Please see the [infrastructure README](./infra/README.md) for additional guidance.
+Please see the [infrastructure README](./infra/README.md) for additional guidance on deploying the infrastructure used in this demo (includes both the Gateway and sample application).

+The sample application exposes the magenta routes from our architecture diagram above and create the necessary OpenTelemetry Agent collector to export data to our Gateway.
+The Gateway infrastructure creates the OpenTelemetry Gateway collector to receive data from agents and export to one or more of the configured backends.

 ### Generating trace data

-After packaging and deploying your applications, you can start to generate trace data and visualize it via one or more of the configured backends (Jaeger, HoneyComb, etc.).
+After packaging and deploying your applications, you can start to generate trace data and visualize it via the configured backend.

-To generate trace data, navigate to the demo site landing page (a Terraform output value from the application infrastructure deployment).
+To generate trace data, navigate to the demo site landing page, typically `demo.your-domain.com`.
+This value is also output value from the application infrastructure deployment and click on any of the displayed links.

 ![Demo Site Landing Page](./images/demo-site-landing-page.png)

-The landing page includes links to make HTTP requests to each of the applications behind our load balancer, `/ecs`, `/ec2`, and `/lambda`, respectively.

-The request flow from the root endpoint is as follows: `/ecs --> /ec2 --> /lambda`.
-Each of the endpoints can also be invoked independently and calls any downstream endpoints.

-The landing page also includes a link to the Jaeger UI.
-Jaeger is an open source application that provides an ingest endpoint and UI.
-This allows you to visualize trace data, especially if you elect to disable HoneyComb ingest.
+Each of the links will make a request to the `/proxy` service that forwards requests to the appropriate service.

+**Note:** the proxy service exports data directly to the OpenTelemetry collector over HTTP using standard HTTP request libraries (see the [LightStep guide](https://docs.lightstep.com/docs/send-otlp-over-http-to-lightstep#common-use-cases-for-otlphttp) for other common use cases that might fit this pattern).

 ## Assumptions and Caveats